philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 ## const youGotThis = true;

-JavaScript is an amazing language, and it opens up so many doors for designers.
+JavaScript is an amazing language, and it can open up so many doors for designers.
 It's one of the reason I created [React for Design](https://react.design).
 If you have questions about JavaScript, or just want some guidance as you get started please [reach out](https://twitter.com/philipcdavis).